 Similarly to rules of tipping in Spain, leaving a small change in cafes and pubs is fine, too.
 During intense sightseeing, a coffee break will give you a necessary boost of energy.
-Our coffee kick calculator will tell you how long will last this state of high alertness.
+Our coffee kick calculator will tell you how long this state of high alertness will last.

 France is considered to be a very classy country with people caring about their looks.
 As expected, they appreciate the work of their hairdressers and tip around 10% for a new haircut.